Progress Publishing Co.

 8) On the “Colonne” (Column) by placing the bet at the end of each column under the numbers 34, 35, 36.

 The simple chances include “Pair and Impair” (Even and Odd), “Rouge and Noir” (Red and Black), “Manque” including the numbers from 1-18 and “Passe” including the numbers from 19 to 36.
-The Bank pays even money for winning stakes placed on simple chances.
+By the rules, the Bank pays even money for winning stakes placed on simple chances.

 The following bets are known as longer odds.
 They include: